PX4/PX4-user_guide/en/frames_multicopter/omnicopter.md

 ## Simulation

-There is an omnicopter gazebo simulation target:
+There is an omnicopter simulation target in Gazebo Classic:

 ```sh
 make px4_sitl gazebo-classic_omnicopter